mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 ************************************************
 <img src="https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/blob/master/.assets/step-1.png"/>

-Download the install, setup and update scripts to your /usr/sbin/ directory and make the scripts executable
+Download install-ngxblocker to your /usr/sbin/directory and make the script executable.

 ```
 sudo wget https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/install-ngxblocker -O /usr/sbin/install-ngxblocker
-sudo wget https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/setup-ngxblocker -O /usr/sbin/setup-ngxblocker
-sudo wget https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/update-ngxblocker -O /usr/sbin/update-ngxblocker
 sudo chmod +x /usr/sbin/install-ngxblocker
-sudo chmod +x /usr/sbin/setup-ngxblocker
-sudo chmod +x /usr/sbin/update-ngxblocker
 ```

-**setup-ngxblocker, install-ngxblocker and update-ngxblocker can all be configured with custom installation / update locations from the command line.**

-**Run any of the setup, install or update scripts with --help or -h to view options.**

-If your Linux distribution does not have wget you can replace the wget commands above using curl as follows:
+If your Linux distribution does not have wget you can replace the wget command above using curl as follows:

 ```
 curl -sL https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/install-ngxblocker -o /usr/sbin/install-ngxblocker
-curl -sL https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/setup-ngxblocker -o /usr/sbin/setup-ngxblocker
-curl -sL https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/update-ngxblocker -o /usr/sbin/update-ngxblocker
 ```

 ************************************************
 <img src="https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/blob/master/.assets/step-2.png"/>

 Now run the install-ngxblocker script in DRY-MODE which will show you what changes it will make and what files it will download for you.
 This is only a DRY-RUN so no changes are being made yet.

+The install-ngxblocker downloads all required files including the setup and update scripts.

 ```
 cd /usr/sbin